 - My Account

 Academia Española traces its origin to the word mulo in the sense of hybridity; originally used to refer to any mixed-race person.
-The English term mulatto is derived from the Spanish and Portuguese mulato.
-Unofficial worldwide estimates that regions with significant Mulatto populations are: South America, Caribbean, Southern Africa, North America, Northwestern Europe.
-Related ethnic groups include, Pardo’s and Creole’s.
+The English term mulatto is derived from the Spanish and Portuguese mulatto.
+Unofficial worldwide estimates of regions with significant Mulatto populations are South America, the Caribbean, Southern Africa, North America, and Northwestern Europe.
+Related ethnic groups include Pardo and Creole.

 A 21st-century census count showed: Brazil-c.
 91 million, Dominican Republic- c.
 8 million, Cuba-c.
 4.7 million (2012), South Africa-c.
 4.6 million (2011), United States-c.
 1.8 million (2010), Columbia- c.
 8 million, Angola-c.
 1 million, United Kingdom-c. ~600,000 (2011), Aruba-85,037, Panama-246,000, Guyana-86,000, Cape Verde-300,000.
 Mulatto people consider themselves Black.
 Languages spoken are English creoles, French creoles, Spanish creoles, Portuguese creoles, Languages of Europe, and Languages from Africa.